Wang Yi: Canadian journalist incident

-During a joint news conference in Ottawa on 1 June 2016, with Canadian Minister of Foreign Affairs Stéphane Dion, Wang responded to Canadian reporter Amanda Connolly of online news site iPolitics over a question she raised regarding human rights in China, saying "Your question was full of prejudice against China and an arrogance that comes from I don't know where.
-This is totally unacceptable to me".
+During a joint news conference in Ottawa on 1 June 2016, with Canadian Minister of Foreign Affairs Stéphane Dion, Wang responded to Canadian reporter Amanda Connolly of online news site iPolitics over a question she raised regarding human rights in China, saying "Your question is full of prejudice against China and arrogance ...
+I don't know where that comes from.
+This is totally unacceptable," and calling allegations of human rights violations in China "groundless accusations".